-Sure, Mykonos offers a plethora of things to do and places to visit that can make any traveler sigh with pleasure.
-However, there is still much more to discover on the neighboring isles and all within a one hour trip ferry or hydrofoil.
+Sure, Mykonos offers a plethora of things to do and places to visit that can make any traveller sigh with pleasure.
+However, there is still much more to discover on the neighboring isles and all within a one-hour trip ferry or hydrofoil.
 These nearby day trip destinations provide idyllic escapes and plenty of charm for those who are looking for a break from the island’s renowned party atmosphere.

 There are also magnificent ruins of altars and tombs as well as numerous standing ionic pillars scattered around the area.
 The house of Dionysius and the House of the Dolphins are also worth exploring for their splendid mosaics.
 Other must-see sites include the Sacred Lake, the Minoan Fountain and the Terrace of the Lions, to name a few.
 Delos takes about 30 minutes by ferry from Mykonos.

 For a romantic day trip from Mykonos, hop on a hydrofoil and get to the island of Tinos in just 15 minutes!
 If you take the ferry, you will be there in about 40 minutes so not too bad at all.
 Tinos is home to hundreds of lovely churches and a famous pilgrimage site for the miraculous Church of Virgin Mary Megalochari.
 Even if you do not believe in miraculous idols, the church is worth checking out for its lovely architecture.